grimme-lab/xtb_docs/source/enso_doc/enso_setup.rst

 TPSS or PBE0 and depending on ORCA (gas or CPCM and pcSseg-2 Jensen basis set) or TURBOMOLE (gas or COSMO with the def2-TZVP basis set).
-At the end of part4 the file *.anmrrc* is written into the calculation folder and stores the reference shielding values of your settings for the subsequent ANMR calculation.
+At the end of part4 the file *.anmrrc* is written into the calculation folder and stores the reference shielding values of your settings for the subsequent *ANMR* calculation.

-.. note:: The ``ENSO`` program only writes the reference shielding values to the file .anmrrc but
+.. note:: The `enso` program only writes the reference shielding values to the file '.anmrrc' but
       does not do anything with it.
-Hence, no results of the ``ENSO`` program are influenced by a non-matching reference value.
-If you want to change the reference shielding values, you can simply modify the file .anmrrc before calling the ``ANMR`` program.
+Hence, no results of `enso` are influenced by a non-matching reference value.
+If you want to change the reference shielding values, you can simply modify the file '.anmrrc' before calling `anmr` program.